Power Rangers (Boom! Studios): 2020–2022: phase two

+2022–2024: phase three

 Since October 2022, the relaunched Mighty Morphin Power Rangers series began a new storyline titled "Recharged", starting with issue #101, written by former Director of Power Rangers Development and Production Melissa Flores and drawn by recurring artist Simona Di Gianfelce.
 Flores considers the storyline as "a dream come true" and that the coming issues will feature "a wild ride that will aim to honor the history of the series, and push the Rangers to their absolute limits."

 The second part titled "Darkest Hour" debuted in August 2023 to commemorate the thirtieth anniversary of the Power Rangers franchise.
 The whole event marked the conclusion of the original Power Rangers comic book continuity.

 2024–present

 In August 2024, it was announced that a new series dubbed Power Rangers Prime would debut on November 14.
 The series, written by Melissa Flores and illustrated by Michael Yg, serves as a reboot to Boom!'s comic continuity and focuses on Lauren Shiba from Power Rangers Samurai coming to Angel Grove while on the run from the Eltarian police force.
+It also features characters from VR Troopers.
+It ended on April 8, 2026, after sixteen issues.

+Following the end of Prime, Boom! published an all-new Power Rangers #0 one-shot in May 2, 2026, during Comics Giveaway Day.
+The one-shot leads to a new relaunch for three separate series: Mighty Morphin Power Rangers, Power Rangers Unlimited and Power Rangers Green.